hoffsam/vscode.xpath-copier/README.md

 # XPath Copier for VS Code

-**XPath Copier** is a Visual Studio Code extension that makes it simple to generate and copy XPaths for elements in XML‑like documents.
+**XPath Copier** makes it simple to generate and copy XPaths for elements in XML‑like documents.
 It works with XML, HTML and XHTML files (or any other languages you configure) and offers several formats including full paths with indexes, compact paths without unnecessary indexes, name‑based paths and human‑readable breadcrumbs.
 A unified *Quick Pick* makes it easy to choose a format on the fly, and a reverse command lets you paste an XPath and jump directly to the referenced element.

 ## Features